-When better procedures are identified attempts are made to incorporate them When shortcomings in service or communication are identified alternative methods are explored Proposed and/or Additional Means of Assessment for 2010-2011 (who, what, when, how reported, etc.) None Results of Assessment 7) Measuring Effectiveness A seventh component is assessing effectiveness - through reference to national or professional standards and/or through measuring cost effectiveness.
+When better procedures are identified attempts are made to incorporate them When shortcomings in service or communication are identified alternative methods are explored Proposed and/or Additional Means of Assessment for 2011-2012 (who, what, when, how reported, etc.) None Results of Assessment The Policy and Procedures manual was reviewed and updated to reflect changes in procedures and new processes.
+7) Measuring Effectiveness A seventh component is assessing effectiveness - through reference to national or professional standards and/or through measuring cost effectiveness.
 How do our services, programs, and facilities compare to accepted national standards (Council for the Advancement of Standards (CAS) for Student Services/Development Programs, various national and regional accrediting agencies, and professional organizations)?
 Are the benefits students derive from what we offer worth the cost, and how do we know that?
 Current Means of Assessment (who, what, when, how reported, etc.) State Audits and annual Quality Assurance activities are used to ensure effectiveness. • When is assessment done?